25 Popular Cars For Street Racing

 Mazda introduced the MX-5 Miata in 1989 at the Chicago Motor Show.
 This iconic roadster has been around for over three decades, leading Mazda to create four impressive generations: NA, NB, NC, and ND.
 Since its inception, the MX-5 Miata used a four-cylinder engine with varying displacements.

-The current generation Mazda MX-5 Miata, the ND, boasts the most powerful engine in the lineup, a 2.0-liter four-cylinder engine with 181 hp and 7,000 rpm and 151 lb-ft of torque at 4,000 rpm.
+In our review of the current generation Mazda MX-5 Miata, the ND, we found it boasted the most powerful engine in the lineup, a 2.0-liter four-cylinder engine with 181 hp and 7,000 rpm and 151 lb-ft of torque at 4,000 rpm.
 Mazda also increased the redline from 6,800 to 7,000 rpm and fitted a new exhaust system and dual mass flywheel, making the Miata more responsive and quicker.

 Mitsubishi 3000 GT VR-4